The Nomad Soul: Development and release

 Director David Cage, having grown tired of his 15-year-long career as a composer, started writing The Nomad Soul in 1994.
 The script resulted in a 200-page document, which was distributed to his contacts in the music business, who said the idea was "technically impossible".
 In an act of defiance, Cage hired a team of friends with development experience and turned one of his isolation booths into an office.
 They had a deadline of six months until the money ran out, by which time the goal was to have a game engine and prototype.
 In the last week, Cage travelled to London and called Eidos Interactive, who invited him for a meeting.
 Eidos was so impressed with the demonstration and script that the publishing deal was signed by noon the next day.
 The Nomad Soul entered full production one month later.
 Two months after that, a prototype was displayed at the Electronic Entertainment Expo.

 With The Nomad Soul, Cage wanted to create "a movie-like experience - with total immersion" and mix multiple genres.
 He was initially hesitant to introduce a first-person perspective as it gave him headaches, but implemented it at Eidos' request.
 Cage had written down names of artists he wanted to work with, including Björk, Massive Attack, Archive, and David Bowie.
 At the behest of Eidos' senior designer Philip Campbell, Bowie was ultimately solicited for the music, which was done with assistance from guitarist Reeves Gabrels.
 Bowie produced ten original songs and spent two weeks in Paris for design sessions.
 He portrayed a character named Boz and the lead singer of an in-game band playing gigs around Omikron City; Gabrels and musician Gail Ann Dorsey also lent their likenesses.
 Cage spent thirty hours doing motion capture for each concert.
 Bowie's priority was to imbue the game with "emotional subtext" and regarded this as a success.
 Fashion model Iman, Bowie's wife, played a character the player can reincarnate into.
 Xavier Despas composed ambient and additional tracks.
 The game took two-and-a-half years to complete.

 The Nomad Soul was renamed Omikron: The Nomad Soul in North America.
-It was released for Microsoft Windows on 31 October 1999 in Europe; North America received it on 5 November.
-The game was ported for the Dreamcast, with release dates reported for 22 June (NA) and 23 June 2000 (EU).
+It was released for Microsoft Windows on 1 November 1999 in North America, on 5 November in Europe, and on 19 November in Australia.
+The game was ported for the Dreamcast, with release dates reported for 22 June (NA), 23 June (EU), and 30 June 2000 (AU).
 It sold more than 600,000 copies, between 400,000 and 500,000 of which came from Europe.
 Cage blamed the low sales in North America on Eidos' lack of support in that market.
 A PlayStation version, planned for May 2000, was cancelled after seventy percent of it had been completed.
 The game was also cancelled for PlayStation 2.
 After Bowie's death in 2016, The Nomad Soul was made available at no cost for one week.